Meteoricer/OpenMP/README.md

 Now i roughly have a idea

-THe presentation is finished, now i might need to think it as a long term project
+THe presentation is finished, now i might need to think it as a long term project now i have time, i can make more change to it